codefellows-seattle-javascript-401d14/lab-16-19-cf-gram/lab-jaren/README.md

   - username
   - email
   - password
-- **gallery.js** -- constructor for a model that associates with one unique user and will eventually hold many photos.
+- **gallery.js** -- constructor for a model that associates with one unique user and will eventually hold many midi files.
 POST requests require input for:
   - title
 - **auth-router.js** -- creates routes for letting users signup by filling in user data, logging in if they already exist as a user
 - **gallery-router.js** -- creates routes for doing CRUD operations on galleries, for which users only have authorization with the token they get by succesfully logging in